 Investors active in Hickory Hills often also work in Palos Hills, Justice, Bridgeview.

-Hickory Hills investor financing FAQ
+Hickory Hills investor FAQ

 Yes.
 Hickory Hills is a regularly-served market for investor financing lending.
 Most national hard money and private money lenders that operate in Chicago will quote on properties here.
 Specific underwriting depends on the deal — purchase price, after-repair value, rehab budget, and your investor experience.
 Typical max LTV runs up to 80% of ARV.